JAlcocerT/JAlcocerT/content/blog/py-stonks-2.md

 ## The Data Model

-Even before that: what does this app reply to?
+Even before that: *WHAT does this app reply to?*

 **Top Priority:**